 Take a large clean bowl, making sure it's completely dry and free of grease.
 Add the aquafaba and cream of tartar to a large bowl and whisk on high heat for 10 minutes until soft peaks form.

 Make the sugar syrup

-Place the saucepan on a medium-high heat and allow the mixture to come to a simmer and bubble.
-DO NOT STIR the mixture throughout the entire process, just don’t be tempted – it will ruin the mix!
-You can use a wet pastry brush to brush down the edges if the sugar is sticking to the side of the pan – personally I haven’t found this necessary, as long as you have combined the sugar and water well before heating you should be good.
+Place the saucepan on medium-high heat and allow the mixture to come to a simmer and bubble.
+DO NOT STIR the mixture throughout the entire process, just don't be tempted - it will ruin the mix!
+You can use a wet pastry brush to brush down the edges of the sugar sticking to the side of the pan - personally, I haven't found this necessary, as long as you have combined the sugar and water well before heating you should be good.

 Place your candy thermometer into the syrup and continue to simmer until the mixture reaches 116°C (240°F) - about 10-12 minutes.

 Once the sugar syrup has reached the correct temperature begin to add it to the whipped aquafaba and continue to whisk until the mixture is incorporated.
 Whisk the aquafaba mixture for another 5 minutes before transferring it to a piping bag fitted with a nozzle of choice.